lpschlipf/CarND-Capstone/README.md

 |------------------------------------------------------------|
 | [Running Instructions](https://youtu.be/jFXJtOqvbUA)|

-In this project, we'll be writing ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following!
-We will test our code using a simulator that mimics the functionality on Carla.
+In this project, provide ROS nodes to for core functionality of an autonomous vehicle system which are traffic light detection, steering and throttle control and waypoint following.
+The structure and implementation of the code largely follows [this repository](https://github.com/snandasena/CarND-Capstone-System-Integration)

 #### System Architecture Diagram
 <img src="imgs/final-project-ros-graph-v2.png" width="1000" height="600" />